Heaven (Niall Horan song)

-"Heaven" is a song by Irish singer Niall Horan, released through Capitol Records as the lead single from his upcoming third studio album The Show on 17 February 2023.
+"Heaven" is a song by Irish singer-songwriter Niall Horan, released through Capitol Records as the lead single from his third studio album The Show on 17 February 2023.

-Background

-In an interview with Rolling Stone, Horan shared, "There's so much pressure for people to hit certain milestones by a certain age – you get married at this age, buy a house at that age, have kids at some other age [...]
-But I've never conformed to those ideas, and so I wanted to write about how we all should just focus on enjoying our lives and doing what feels right, instead of worrying about what might be expected of us."

 Composition

-The song was originally published in the key of F major and starts with F(add2)/Gm/F/F5/G7sus/Bbsus2 chord progression with six intro bars.
-The song begins with the lyric: "Strange light revolves around you, you float across the room.
-Your touch is made of something heaven can't hold a candle to.".
+The song was published in the key of F major and starts with F(add2)/Gm/F/F5/G7sus/Bbsus2 chord progression with six intro bars.

+The song begins with the lyric: "Strange light revolves around you, you float across the room / Your touch is made of something heaven can't hold a candle to."

+"There's so much pressure for people to hit certain milestones by a certain age – you get married at this age, buy a house at that age, have kids at some other age," Horan told Rolling Stone.
+"But I've never conformed to those ideas, and so I wanted to write about how we all should just focus on enjoying our lives and doing what feels right, instead of worrying about what might be expected of us."

 Promotion

+In January 2023, fans received candles that depicted partly cloudy skies.
+The QR code on the candles' packaging sent fans to an interactive website (heavenwontbethesame.com) that showed a virtual version of the candle.
+Over the course of the week, the candle would slowly melt.
+When it finished melting, the outdoor setting from the song's music video appeared and there was new hidden content under a differently coloured shrub of flowers each day leading up to the song's release date.
+The content included a voice note from the song's writing process, along with behind-the-scenes photos from the photo shoot of Horan's third album and the set of the music video.

-In February 2023, Horan performed the "Heaven" chorus acoustically whilst appearing on the The Late Late Show with James Corden.
+In February 2023, Horan performed the "Heaven" chorus acoustically whilst appearing on The Late Late Show with James Corden.
 He appeared on The Kelly Clarkson Show and discussed writing the song at a writer's camp.
 Horan released an acoustic version of "Heaven" on 10 March 2023, which had been preceded one week earlier by a video released to YouTube of the acoustic version.
 Horan appeared on The Jonathan Ross Show on 11 March 2023.
-On 17 March 2023, Horan performed "Heaven" at the White House's Saint Patrick's Day celebrations.
+On 17 March 2023, Horan performed the song at the White House's Saint Patrick's Day celebrations.
+On 18 April 2023, Horan performed "Heaven" on BBC Radio 1's Live Lounge, in addition to a cover of Lizzy McAlpine's song "Ceilings".